 - 6 cups chicken stock, heated

-- 1 1/2 cups frozen artichoke hearts, thawed and chopped
+- 1 14-ounce can quartered artichoke hearts, drained and roughly chopped

 - 4 tablespoons unsalted butter